connectrpc/examples-es/react/parcel/README.md

 # Eliza

-This project was created from scrach using React and Parcel as the underlying bundler/module loader.
+This project was created from scratch using React and Parcel as the underlying bundler/module loader.

 To begin: